 From a modern geological point of view, the controversy between Sedgwick and Murchison appears futile.
-However, at the time, the periods of the geological time scale were regarded as natural chapters in a cohesive Earth history, separated by major upheavals and even global catastrophes.
+However, at the time, the periods of the geological time scale were regarded as natural chapters in a cohesive Earth history, separated by major

+- 135 upheavals and even global catastrophes.
 Perhaps informed by colonialist perspectives prevalent at the time (Chandna, 2009; Harrison, 2005; Zeller, 2000), early geologists expected boundaries defined in Europe to be traceable all over the world.
 As a result, many of the boundaries introduced in the early 19th century were placed either at unconformities (with the unsatisfactory result that a span of geologic time was unrepresented at the boundary) or at major facies changes (with the result that faunal changes represented environmental, local events rather than global, evolutionary, changes).
-For example, the original boundary between the Silurian and Devonian systems marks the highest occurrence of graptolites, a group of planktonic marine fossils, in England and Wales, where conditions changed from marine to largely non-marine (Sedgwick and Murchison, 1839).
-By 1960, however, it was clear that graptolites persisted in central Europe and North America well after their disappearance in Britain (Becker et al., 2012), and rocks were being characterized as Silurian in these locations that were clearly younger than Devonian rocks in the area of the original definition.
+For example, the boundary - 140 between Silurian and Devonian systems, placed in Shropshire at the Ludlow Bone Bed, marks the highest occurrence of graptolites in England and Wales, where conditions changed from marine to largely non-marine (Sedgwick and Murchison, 1839).
+The disappearance of graptolites came to be widely used as a boundary between the two systems, but by 1960 it was clear that graptolites persisted in central Europe and North America well after their disappearance in Britain (Becker et al., 2012), and rocks were being characterized as Silurian in these locations that were clearly younger than Devonian rocks in the - 145 area of the original definition.

-The stratotype concept in the 20th Century
+2.3.2 The stratotype concept in the 20th Century

-The gaps and overlaps in the geological time scale continued to cause controversy in stratigraphy into the 20th century.
-These difficulties led to the introduction of the idea of stratotypes (e.g. Hedberg, 1976): designated localities where units are formally defined, and with which other sections of strata can be correlated.
-The benefit of this approach is that it separates the business of definition of a unit, which is (ideally) done once, from the business of correlation, which is subject to uncertainty, because of the incompleteness of both the geological record and the data collected by geologists.
-The selection of stratotypes is arbitrary in principle, but in practice is conditioned by geological significance, historical precedence, and the correlation criteria that are to be used.
-Thus, stratotypes for units that represent geologic time need to be placed in successions of strata that contain markers that have a wide global distribution, and record changes that are as synchronous as possible (typically the first appearance of a new species of marine planktonic or nektonic fossils).
+The gaps and overlaps in the geological time scale continued to cause controversy into the 20th century, when the development of stratigraphic codes (e.g. Hedberg, 1976) led to the introduction of the idea of type sections or stratotypes: designated localities where stratigraphic units were formally defined, and with which other stratigraphic sections would be correlated.

+150 The benefit of this approach is that it separates the business of definition of a unit, which is (ideally) done once, from the business of correlation which is subject to uncertainty, because of the incompleteness of both the geological record and the data collected by geologists.
+The selection of stratotypes is arbitrary in principle, but in practice has to be conditioned by the correlation criteria that are to be used.
+Thus, stratotypes for units that represent geologic time need to be placed in successions that contain markers that have a wide distribution and which record changes that are as synchronous as possible (typically the

+155 first appearance datum of a new species of marine planktonic or nektonic fossils).
 Typically, they are placed in sections that have been intensively studied (Fig. 1).